 5. The course favors big hitters

 With the course stretching to 7,475 yards now, will the winner have to be able to bomb the ball, as Bryson DeChambeau did when he overpowered Winged Foot in the 2020 U.S. Open?
 Maybe.
 But you need more than just length to win at Augusta National (just as DeChambeau did to win the his first major).
-If you look at the last 20 Masters champions, the average of their driving distance rankings for the years they won was 33rd.
+If you look at Masters champions from 2000-2019, the average of their driving distance rankings for the years they won was 33rd.
 Some winners (Tiger Woods, Bubba Watson, Angel Cabrera) ranked in the top 10.
 But we also saw winners like Schwartzel (43rd), Immelman (66th), Spieth (78th), and Zach Johnson (169th).
 And then there was famously short-hitting Jose Maria Olazabal, who rode to victory in 1999 almost entirely on the strength of his short game.
-Will the course’s Bermudagrass fairways play softer in November and reward longer hitters more?
-We’ll find out soon.